mclaeysb/allmaps/packages/leaflet/README.md

 <a href="https://codepen.io/mclaeysb/pen/vYbXGjo"><img src="thumbnail.png" height="400" alt="Allmaps OpenLayers Thumbnail"></a>

-Click the image above to see a live CodePen example of a minimal html file that loads a Leaflet maps and adds a Georeference Annotation.
+Click the image above to see a live CodePen example of a minimal html file that loads a Leaflet map, creates a Layer and adds a Georeference Annotation to the Layer to display it's Georeferenced Map on the Leaflet map.

 ### Events

-The following Leaflet events are emitted to inform you of the state of the WarpedMapLayer.
+The following events are emitted to inform you of the state of the WarpedMapLayer.

 | Description                                                   | Type                      | Data                               |
 |---------------------------------------------------------------|---------------------------|------------------------------------|